Network Security

 protocol: TLS

-# HSTS — tell browsers to always use HTTPS
+# HSTS header โ browsers always use HTTPS

 Strict-Transport-Security: max-age=31536000; includeSubDomains; preload

 Sits in front of your app.
-Filters malicious HTTP traffic.
+Filters malicious HTTP traffic before it reaches application code.

 - Geographic IP blocking